sdmx-twg/vtl/v2.2/docs/user_manual/operators.rst

 example a *number* in a *string*, is not the same and is described in a following section).

+The default behaviour is applied also for Operators which operate on data sub-types (e.g. numerical operators); for example the result of the division of two integers is a number and this is not to be considered a change of basic data type.

 As shown in the examples below, the actual behaviour depends also on the number of the input Data Sets and the number of their Measures.